apache/incubator-kie-kogito-operator/docs/GUIDE_TO_KOGITO_DEVS.md

 ```

 Wait until all pods are in running state (It is installing kogito-operator and all the dependent operator(s) for kogito)

+**Note**: Sometimes the operator doesn't show on the operator-hub when using the above method, in that case please consider using the alternative method mentioned below.

 Alternatively, you can install the `Kogito Operator` from [here](https://operatorhub.io/operator/kogito-operator)